uma-dev/GCP-course/notes.md

 ## Google Kubernetes Engine

 Open source container orchestration solution.
+Kubernetes also supports **Stateful** deployments.
 It needs a Cluster configuration (Remember that autopilot simplifies cluster management) and upgrades.
 It uses a **Container-Optimized OS** (hardened by Google), supports persistent disks, local SSD and it is also possible to add GPU.
 The GKE provides features such as:
 - Zero downtime deployments
 - Service discovery